darthwalsh/codecrafters-interpreter-python/README.md

 ## Things I'm proud of
 - Pretty decent unit tests for scanner, parser, interpreter, and main modules
 - `AstPrinter` can print debug versions of all syntax, helps with dangling-else test
-- `func` models a Lox function as a normal python function
-	- [ ] Removed LoxFunction entirely, hopefully that doesn't mess with classes later in the book...
 - `Expr` has pretty minimal boilerplate, didn't need to write a source code generator!
 	- Creating e.g. `Assign` record class makes great use of `dataclass`
 	- Instead of repeated static definitions: